PolisXY/Fake-BTC-Miner/README.md

 - If the requirements are yet to be installed, please make sure you installed everything correctly.

 - If this is still an issue manually install the requirements.

+- If there are still issues, run the .exe file after requirements have been installed.